leoGogglehead/GSBlog/README.md

 # GSBlog
-Blog for Googlehead and Shamansim
+Blog for Googlehead and Simon